4onen/matthewdpersonalsite/blog/AwSWModLoadOrder.md

 ---
 ## Introduction

 Recently in the AwSW community I have noticed some confusion about the order in which the Ren'Py game engine, augmented with our community's wonderful core modtools, loads mods.
 There's a lot to unpack, from compatibility issues to unexpected gameplay changes.
-So today, I'll be breaking down the importance of load order for AwSW mods, outlining the common pitfalls, and offering best practices to ensure a smooth and enjoyable experience.
-Whether you're a seasoned modder or just starting out.
+I'll be breaking down the importance of load order for AwSW mods, outlining the common pitfalls, and offering best practices to ensure a smooth and enjoyable experience.

 ## What is a Load Order?